EnCiv/civil-pursuit/README.md

 These ENV variables need to be set:

 - CLOUDINARY_URL - to a cloudinary CDN, one can be shared by many instances
-- MONGO_HQ_URL - not we don't use mongohq anymore, we are using mongolabs, but we still set that env variable
+- MONGO_HQ_URL - we are using mongolabs rather than mongohq anymore, but we still set that env variable
 - NODE_ENV - production or development
 - SYNAPP_ENV - used as index into config files like public.json